Democratic state lawmaker charged by Boulder County prosecutors for allegedly lying about her residence

 She is charged with felony counts of attempting to influence a public servant, forgery and providing false information about a residence.
 She is also charged with misdemeanor counts of perjury and procuring false registration.

-Bernett, who represents House District 12 and is running for her second term, turned herself in to the Boulder County jail and was released on a personal recognizance bond, according to prosecutors.
+Bernett, who represents House District 12 and is running for her second term, turned herself in to authorities and was released on a personal recognizance bond, according to prosecutors.
 She is next due in court on Nov.
 17.

 The charges stem from a complaint filed in September with the Boulder County District Attorney’s Office by Theresa Watson, chair of the Boulder County Republicans, who asked prosecutors to look into whether Bernett broke the law by casting a ballot in the June 28 primary while registered at an address where the lawmaker doesn’t actually live.

-Bernett changed the address of her voter registration from a home in Longmont to an apartment in Louisville on Nov.
+Bernett changed the address of her voter registration from a 4,000-square-foot home in Longmont to a 700-square-foot apartment in Louisville on Nov.
 3, 2021, so she could run for reelection in House District 12, which leans heavily in Democrats’ favor, according to a nonpartisan analysis of election results dating back to 2016.

-The Longmont home was drawn into House District 19 during last year’s once-in-a-decade redistrict process.
+The Longmont home was drawn into House District 19 during last year’s once-in-a-decade redistricting process.
 The new District 19 favors Republicans and is represented by GOP Rep. Dan Woog, of Erie.

 State lawmakers must live in their districts for at least a year before election day under Colorado law.
 (Election Day 2022 is Tuesday, Nov.
 8.)